EricRobertCampbell/obsidian_vaults/SR - Chapter 2 - Small Worlds and Large.md

 ### Quadratic Approximation

 While grid approximations are ok as far as they go, but can become unwieldy as the number of parameters increases.
-Another approach that we can take is the *quadratic approximation*.
+Another approach that we can take is the [[Quadratic Approximation]].
 This approach is to say that near the peak of the distribution, it _basically_ looks Gaussian, which means that we can kind-of sort-of approximate the entire distribution with a Gaussian.
 This is nice because the Gaussian can be described by only two numbers - the mean and the standard deviation.

 (It's called quadatic because the logarithm of the normal distribution is a parabola).